Project-READ-Literacy-Network/prln-website/content/programs-and-services/programs-for-families/tips-and-ideas/back-to-school/upgrade-my-skills.md

 </summary>

-If you live in Kitchener, Waterloo, Cambridge or Guelph, please call Project READ Literacy Network to book a literacy assessment.
-This assessment is an interview with a specialist who will help you find out where to start your path to education.
+If you live in Kitchener, Waterloo, Cambridge, or Guelph-Wellington Regions, please contact Project READ Literacy Network to book an appointment with our literacy specialist or to get a referral to a program that is right for you.
-**(519) 570-3054**
+**(519) 570-3054 or info@projectread.ca**